ijhoskins/code_along/README.md

 sudo make install
 ```

-Test that samtools was installed:
+Test that samtools was installed, then create a sandbox (temporary directory):

 ```
 samtools -h